Legal opinions on international law and extradition

 - In preparation for extradition procedures or for defense against criminal prosecution abroad.

 A legal opinion may be required in various situations.
 For example, companies involved in the export of high-tech goods or defense products require various licenses and permits to avoid the risk of fines or even criminal prosecution.
-Such entities may seek legal opinions to ensure that transactions do not violate existing sanctions regimes.
+Such entities may seek such opinions to identify legal risks and ensure that transactions do not violate existing sanctions regimes.

 If a person is wanted by Interpol, it is necessary to check the legality and validity of the Red Notice.
 A legal opinion may prove that it is contrary to the Interpol Charter or international human rights standards.
 If extradition is threatened, a legal opinion is required to show that the charges do not meet the requirements of double jeopardy, the statute of limitations has expired, or there is a potential violation of rights.